DISCLAIMER: I do not own anything except the idea I got in order to make this story.

 "Mr. Finnigan," Dumbledore warned.

 "I don't fucking care if I get in trouble for saying this, I'm PISSED!
-And if that girl's friends, and this so-called inside source, couldn't tell a professor before this happened, then they're JUST as guilty of her death!
+And if that girl's friends and this so-called inside source couldn't tell a professor before this happened, then they're JUST as guilty of her death as her bullies are!
 Well you know what?
 I'M gay!
 Yeah, I'm bloody gay!
 And you know what?
 There isn't a THING in the WORLD any of you can say or do to me because I know I'm strong and can withstand whatever you throw at me, so TRY YOUR BLOODY BEST!"

 And then he stormed out of the Great Hall.